Toasted Rice Powder Recipe (Khao Khua)

 Toasted rice powder, also known as khoa khua, in a black spoon.

 In Thailand, we call it khao khua.
-Khao means rice, and khua refers to dry-toasting in a pan.
-It’s made from glutinous rice, the type of rice used for making Thai sticky rice (khao niao).
+“Khao” means rice, and “khua” means to dry-toast in a pan.
+It’s made with glutinous rice, the same rice used for sticky rice.
+Other types of rice won’t give you the same result, so it’s important to use the right one.

 How to use it

-• Dipping sauces: It’s mixed into spicy dipping sauces like nam jim jaew.
+• Dipping sauces: A key ingredient in sauces like nam jim jaew

 Toasted rice powder (khao khua) in a black bowl with a green spoon, set on a woven mat beside a traditional wooden mortar and pestle.